 Mr. Weitzman also gained significant experience as a federal prosecutor in international investigations and prosecutions as a member of the Organized Crime Unit, leading numerous large, complex racketeering investigations and prosecutions involving international organized crime, as well as Italian, Albanian and Asian criminal enterprises in the United States.
 Mr. Weitzman’s international investigations resulted in the largest-ever extradition from Israel of more than 20 defendants for their involvement in international telemarketing fraud, as well as the extradition and conviction of the Chief Aide to the Albanian Deputy Prime Minister for murder, kidnapping and racketeering offenses in the United States.

 Mr. Weitzman has received national recognition and awards for his achievements and litigation skills.
 In 2012, Mr. Weitzman received the Attorney General’s Distinguished Service Award from Attorney General Eric Holder for his work on the Raj Rajaratnam insider trading case.
 He has been named a “Rising Star” by the New York Law Journal and by Law360 in the White Collar category.
-In addition, Mr. Weitzman is recognized by The Best Lawyers in America® as a leading lawyer in the area of Criminal Defense: White-Collar.
+In addition, Mr. Weitzman is recognized by The Best Lawyers in America® as a leading lawyer in the area of Criminal Defense: White-Collar and by Benchmark Litigation as a “Litigation Star” in New York.

 Representative Experience in Complex Commercial and Civil Disputes